hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_azure_cli.html.markdown

 To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code XXXXXXXX to authenticate.
 ```

-Once logged in - it's possible to list the Subscriptions associated with the account via:
+Once logged in, it's possible to list the Subscriptions associated with the account via:

 ```shell
 $ az account list
 ```

-The output (similar to below) will display one or more Subscriptions - with the `id` field being the Subscription ID.
+The output (similar to below) will display one or more Subscriptions:

 ```json
 [